 Limitations of Our Services

-If a student has been seen for his/her allotted 12 sessions and he/she is in need of additional counseling, we will work with the student to facilitate a referral to an outside agency.
+If a student has been seen for their allotted 16 sessions and is in need of additional counseling, we will work with the student to facilitate a referral to an outside agency.
 Additionally, on occasion a student may have needs that are beyond what our agency is designed to offer.
 These may include chronic or severe mental health problems, or other conditions that may require close monitoring.
 In such instances, our staff will facilitate obtaining appropriate treatment for the student.

 Parents and caregivers of Georgia Southern students are sometimes interested in the services we offer at the Counseling Center.
 We hope we have provided information on this web site that will answer your questions.
-If you have questions that are not addressed here, or you would like to consult with one of our psychologists, please give us a call at (912)478-5541.
+If you have questions that are not addressed here, or you would like to consult with one of our psychologists, please give us a call.